-We offer the same premium services, career planning and resources to all students.
-Here’s what’s different for MBAs:
+We offer the same premium services and resources to all students.
+Here’s what’s different for MBA candidates:

 Professional Career Development

-The Weston Career Center works with you – before, during and after graduation.
-Even before you arrive on campus, the Weston Career Center team talks with MBA candidates to understand personal and career goals and begin to align students with key alumni and corporate contacts, thereby helping to lay the foundation for a summer internship that’s still a year down the road.
+Even before you arrive on campus, Weston Career Center advisors connect with MBA candidates throughout the summer to understand personal and career goals.
+We start the process to align students with key alumni and corporate contacts, thereby helping to lay the foundation for a summer internship that’s still a year down the road.

-Our practical, disciplined approach drives students to continually demonstrate, examine, practice and refine their skills.
+ProDev, our MBA career education program, is a practical approach tailored to the needs of our MBA candidates and permits each student to demonstrate, examine, practice and refine their skills.
 It also includes strategic stops to reflect and recalibrate, which are important in the development of leaders and change agents of the future.

 The WCC Student Advisory Board (SAB) comprises of first- and second-year MBA candidates who meet regularly with the WCC leadership team to pass along ideas, advice, concerns and compliments to the WCC.
 The SAB works with the Graduate Business Student Association (GBSA), clubs and informal networks to seek student feedback.
 Some recent initiatives included LinkedIn Power User seminar, peer advising program and Countdown to the Conference prep sessions.

 The career services staff work hard to keep in touch with alumni around the world.
-Olin alumni are on campus frequently to conduct mock interviews, serve as guest speakers and program panelists, and act as mentors through the Weston Career Center’s ProNet contact database or social media (e.g., LinkedIn).
+Olin alumni are on campus frequently to conduct mock interviews, serve as guest speakers and program panelists, and act as mentors through the Olin LinkedIn group.

 Our MBA interns and graduates are successfully employed in a variety of organizations, including financial services, manufacturing, technology and consulting.
-Median base salary for the graduating Class of 2012 was $95,000, and 96 percent of those students seeking employment reported accepting a job (90 days post graduation).
-See MBA Employment Statistics
+Median base salary for the graduating Class of 2019 was $118,000.
+See MBA Employment Statistics (pdf).